 For some CT exams we will give you a contrast agent (dye) intravenously or by mouth to make the organs and structures more visible in the images we create.

 How do I prepare for the test?

-On the day of the test you should wear comfortable clothes, and you may be asked to change into a gown when you arrive at the CT exam site.
+- On the day of the exam wear comfortable clothes, and you may be asked to change into a gown when you arrive at the CT exam site.